Business Course Makes Innovators of Undergrads

 "Hampton Direct hasn't tried to cushion things," says Bleh.
 "They've told us what they like and also pointed out flaws in our products.
 They really got us thinking about potential product ideas in news ways.
 We started by thinking of solutions, but switched to thinking of ways to solve problems in people's lives.
 The course is run like a business, not class, so we've had to write a business plan and meet deadlines.
 I definitely think it will help when we enter the workforce."

-The business-like structure of the course was designed by Larry Shirland, longtime business professor and interim dean.
-He co-teaches the course with Jerry Manock, a mechanical engineer and product design expert who has worked for multiple companies including Hewlett Packard and Apple Computer before founding Manock Comprehensive Design, Inc., and Peter Morris, owner of an architectural and product design consulting firm in Burlington.
+The business-like structure of the course was designed by Larry Shirland, longtime business professor and interim dean of the college.
+He co-teaches the course with Jerry Manock, a mechanical engineer and product design expert who has worked for multiple companies including Hewlett Packard and Apple Computer before founding Manock Comprehensive Design, Inc., and Peter Morris, owner of Chrysalis Design Group, a product design and packaging design consultancy, serving such clients as Stanley Tool Works, Jaguar Motor Cars and General Electric Plastics.

 "I think we complement each other by bringing different skills to the course," says Shirland.
 "We intentionally keep the course somewhat vague because we don't want to steer students in one direction and stifle their creativity."